 Do you assign students write book reports or reviews?
 Instead of writing book reports or reviews in worksheets, have students create a video.
 Students can talk about Plot and Theme of the book.
 Depending on the grade level, you can break the book into sections and have a one group create a video about the Plot, other groups can do Theme, Story Elements, etc. Students can create a video analyzing characters in a book.

 How do you share the happening in your class with parents?
 A great way to share classroom activities or events is by creating a highlight reel.
-With Adobe Spark Video you can do that by choosing the “Tell What Happened” guide.
+With Adobe Express you can do that by choosing the “Tell What Happened” guide.
 Perfect way to show off your classroom and students.

 Step-by-Step (How To Videos)

 Need to create a step-by-step video?
-Use the Story Guides found in Spark Video to help you and you share a lesson.
-Students can also use Spark Page to teach each other how to do solve a math problem, build a project, pass a level on a game, cook, etc. The sky’s the limit!
+Use the Story Guides found in the templates to help you and you share a lesson.
+Students can also use Adobe Express to teach each other how to do solve a math problem, build a project, pass a level on a game, cook, etc. The sky’s the limit!

 How many of you enjoy looking at photos or videos of vacations or trips?
 Create a video of a recent classroom trip or outing.
 Use the “Tell What Happened” story guide to share what transpired.
 Better yet, have students create a video of different parts of the field trip.
 For example, task them with creating videos of different sections of the zoo (lions, tigers, and bears…oh my!)

-Wakelet just announced a new integration with Adobe Spark.
-Now you can present your Adobe Spark creations in Wakelet!
+Did you know that you can present your Adobe Express creations in Wakelet!
 Try creating a collaborative collection as a way for students to share their creations with one another.

 Here’s how it works!

-- Once you’ve created your masterpiece in Adobe Spark, click the ‘Share’ button and then ‘Publish’ or ‘Publish and share link‘.
+- Once you’ve created your masterpiece in Adobe Express, click the ‘Share’ button and then ‘Publish’ or ‘Publish and share link‘.

 - Go to your Wakelet collection and click the ‘+‘ button!

-- Paste your Adobe Spark link into the address bar
+- Paste your Adobe Express link into the address bar

-- Make your collections pop with visually stunning, interactive Spark content!
+- Make your collections pop with visually stunning, interactive Express content!

 FREE Adobe Creative Educator course!